-- Intern (8 hours/week) in a local organization (e.g., ACLU, YWCA, UHPP, Better Utah, Voices for Utah Children) and engage in direct advocacy in healthcare, education, justice reform, homelessness, immigration, climate, or some other arena of social justice.
+- Intern (8 hours/week) in a local organization (e.g., HEAL Utah, YWCA, UHPP, Better Utah, Voices for Utah Children) and engage in direct advocacy in healthcare, education, justice reform, homelessness, immigration, climate, or some other arena of social justice.

 - Participate in a cohort reflection & discussion, where they will discuss the challenges and lessons of their own advocacy experiences with their peer advocates as well as guest social justice activists from across the country.

 The Justice Advocacy Fellow program is looking for UofU undergraduate students with diverse experiences who are interested in advocating for social justice; students who have experienced injustice in their lives are especially encouraged to apply.
 Previous advocacy experience is not required.

 You may apply if you:

 - are an undergraduate student enrolled in the University of Utah (all majors welcome)

 - plan to be enrolled in both the fall and spring semesters next year (2024-2025)

 - are available to participate in program events and interviews during the spring and summer of 2024.
 (See below for timeline details.)